precice/precice.github.io/pages/docs/docs-meta/docs-meta-landing-page.md

 </div>
 ```

-The highlighted classes implement the [Boostrap grid](https://getbootstrap.com/docs/3.4/css/#grid) whereas `.section` is a custom style.
+The highlighted classes implement the [Bootstrap grid](https://getbootstrap.com/docs/3.4/css/#grid) whereas `.section` is a custom style.
 As a quick visual example, when the following `.row`s are placed in `.container` we have a number of `.col-X-Y` column classes available, where `X` targets the viewport and `Y` denotes width from 1-12.
-For more information see the [Boostrap docs](https://getbootstrap.com/docs/3.4/css/#grid).
+For more information see the [Bootstrap docs](https://getbootstrap.com/docs/3.4/css/#grid).

 Code: